Shaquu/StegonInC/README.md

 This app use lodepng library - you can find it here https://github.com/lvandeve/lodepng

-Project is mad using Clion and is exported to Code::Blocks
+Project is made using Clion and is exported to Code::Blocks